 Through its rent paid to the City, SFRCC will pay for 30% of the land acquisition and 100% of the infrastructure cost

 - The fixed rental schedule is through 2029.

 - Annual rent paid to the City is $500K to $1.2 million.

 - After the infrastructure debt is paid, SFRCC will pay a minimum of 50% of its net revenue to the City.
 The other 50% will be utilized for Railyard operations and enhancements.

 - The $23 million land acquisition cost was paid off by the City in 2010

 - SFRCC’s rent to the city is repaying $18.9 million for City infrastructure debt.

 - SFRCC has paid $12.0 million to the City of Santa Fe through 2023.

 - SFRCC will pay the balance of $11.9 million by 2029, and thereby retire all of the remaining debt

 Development – SFRCC was responsible for the entitlement, design and construction of the infrastructure totaling $14.7 million.
 SFRCC continues to be responsible for approving each new project to be constructed on the lease parcels in compliance with the Master Plan.

 Leasing – SFRCC prepares and negotiates all the long-term ground leases on the commercial lease parcels.
 These complex documents usually have initial terms of 50 years and may include another 40 years of lease extension options.

 Administration and Accounting – SFRCC maintains all the original documents, files and accounting books for the Railyard project.
-One independent CPA firm keeps the formal books and another firm prepares annual financial audits which are provided to the City of Santa Fe.
+An independent CPA firm keeps the formal books and another firm prepares annual financial audits which are provided to the City of Santa Fe.